argoproj/argo-cd/docs/application_sources.md

 ### Helm Hooks

-Helm hooks are equivalent in concept to [ArgoCD resource hooks](resource_hooks.md).
+Helm hooks are equivalent in concept to [Argo CD resource hooks](resource_hooks.md).
 In helm, a hook is any normal kubernetes resource annotated with the `helm.sh/hook` annotation.
-When ArgoCD deploys helm application which contains helm hooks, all helm hook resources are currently ignored during the `kubectl apply` of the manifests.
-There is an [open issue](https://github.com/argoproj/argo-cd/issues/355) to map Helm hooks to ArgoCD's concept of Pre/Post/Sync hooks.
+When Argo CD deploys helm application which contains helm hooks, all helm hook resources are currently ignored during the `kubectl apply` of the manifests.
+There is an [open issue](https://github.com/argoproj/argo-cd/issues/355) to map Helm hooks to Argo CD's concept of Pre/Post/Sync hooks.

 ### Random Data

 Helm templating has the ability to generate random data during chart rendering via the `randAlphaNum` function.
 Many helm charts from the [charts repository](https://github.com/helm/charts) make use of this feature.
 For example, the following is the secret for the [redis helm chart](https://github.com/helm/charts/blob/master/stable/redis/templates/secrets.yaml):